cgoettel/bible/README.md

 When a reference is given to a specific manuscript (e.g., a manuscript of the Septuagint), give the Latin name of the manuscript and leave it to the reader to decipher.

 Known issues:
-- No standard for backtick looking characters that precede Hebrew words.
 - No standard for mdashes (ndashes?) that precede Hebrew words.

 ###Quotations from HALOT